kianamcc/portal-template/README.md

 This template provides a foundation for building your own Synapse-integrated portal.
 It streamlines the process, enabling you to create a portal tailored to your community’s needs while utilizing Synapse's powerful infrastructure.
 Visit https://www.synapse.org to learn more about Synapse.

+## Viewing the Synapse Portal Template

+To see the template website, go to: https://synapse-portal-template.vercel.app.
+You must be signed in to your Synapse account to view certain components of the website due to some data currently not being open access.
+To learn more about access types, [go to the Open Access section](#Open Access).

 ## Getting Started

 This is a template repository so you can easily create a new repository based on this template repository.